acristoffers/Tracker/README.md

 The application icon and the other icons that derive from it are not under MIT license and should not be used without authorization.

-O ícone do aplicativo e os outros icons derivados deste não estão sob a licensa MIT e não devem ser utilizados sem autorizaçao.
+O ícone do aplicativo e os outros ícones derivados deste não estão sob a licensa MIT e não devem ser utilizados sem autorizaçao.